vp89/vp89.github.io/_posts/2019-02-12-amazon-aurora-postgres.md

 |RDS Postgres|$8.00
 |RDS SQL Server|$24.32

 As you can see, you get all the great features and improved performance for just 16% more.
+It is also still substantially cheaper than other closed source databases such as SQL Server.

 I did not mention storage/IO because:
 - For storage at rest the cost differences are marginal across the 3 types